 Keep in mind that every user is in a unique situation.
-That is why it’s impossible to predict precisely, which symptoms you will experience how strongly.
+That is why it’s impossible to predict precisely, which symptoms one will experience how strongly.

 - Dose.
 Typically, a dose ranges between 80-160 mg of an active substance in a pill.
 The amount of MDMA in a dose determines the quantity of serotonin (or other neurotransmitters) that are being artificially activated and so, used up.
 The higher the dose, the larger the imbalance of neurotransmitters in the brain.

 - How long.
-The longer you have been using the drug, the longer it has affects the body.
+The longer one has been using the drug, the longer it affects the body.
 After more abuse, the body needs more time to recover.

 - Overall health.
 The healthier the person is, the easier it is to go through the withdrawal process.
-What significantly influence this are notably physical strength and a healthy metabolism.
+What significantly influences this is notably physical strength and a healthy metabolism.
 Hypothyroidism slows down the metabolic processes in the body, and that can prolong the recovery.
 So this person would suffer from withdrawal symptoms longer than individuals with a well-functioning metabolism.

 - Comorbidity.
 Similarly, some people may suffer from other independent mental disorders.
 They sometimes use MDMA to self-medicate for anxiety issues.
 The whole withdrawal process will be different, because of additional reasons to crave the drug.
 Withdrawal symptoms of ecstasy might be more intense, and the recovery process might take longer.

-Well, there is always a risk, but it depends on the situation you are in and how much time passed since you quit taking Molly.
+There is always a risk, but it depends on the situation and how much time passed since one quits taking Molly.

 During the Ecstasy Withdrawal Process